xcube-dev/xcube-viewer/docs/features.md

 		<tr>
 			<td><b>Functionality</b></td>
 			<td>
-				When enabled, the button cycles through the time steps sequentially, displaying each step in the viewer.
-The speed or interval of this cycling can be configured in the 						<a href="/user_guide/settings/#player-interval"
+				When enabled, the feature iterates through the time steps sequentially, displaying each step in the Viewer.
+The speed or interval of this iterating can be configured in the 						<a href="/user_guide/settings/#player-interval"
 							rel="noopener noreferrer"
 							>settings</a